RohanVDvivedi/Cashed/README.md

    * Each network call OR a query statement (over netcat or telnet) looks like a function call in c.
      * starts with a function name: `get`, `set` or `del`.
      * then a list of parameters enclosed in `()` and separated by a `,`.
+       * each parameter is regarded as a string and params are NOT enclosed in `""`.
+       * *Currently the Network API does not support spaces in the parameter.
      * at the a `;` to denote the end of the statement
    * To get a value
      * `get(<key>);`